InvaHealth/InvaHealthDDdescriptors/README.md

 # **Acquisition_method_social**

 Method used to obtain the cost estimate:
-- report/estimation directly obtained or
+- <strong>report/estimation</strong> directly obtained or
-- derived (using inference methods) from field-based information or
+- <strong>derived</strong> (using inference methods) from field-based information or
-- extrapolation (cost predicted beyond the original spatial and/or temporal observation range from computational modelling).
+- <strong>extrapolation</strong> (cost predicted beyond the original spatial and/or temporal observation range from computational modelling).

 # **Method_used_paper_social**